 5.41 In accordance with Matching Adjustment 11.1, a firm will be required to disclose in its SFCR a statement as to whether or not it has provided the attestation in respect of the financial year to which that SFCR relates.
-However, a firm's attestation is directed to the PRA and consequently the PRA does not expect a firm to publicly disclose the content of its attestation report, or for auditors to rely on the attestation when considering the amount of MA claimed by the firm.
+However, a firm's attestation is directed to the PRA and consequently the PRA does not require a firm to publicly disclose the content of its attestation report, nor expect auditors to take into account the attestation requirement when considering the amount of MA claimed by the firm.